Writing Tests

 or *.phpt

-will choose the variant RectangleTest.php
+choose the RectangleTest.php

 <?php